weiks10/GCDS-Comp-Sci/README.md

-# CS1
+# Comp Sci
-Portfolio of programs created in CS1
+Portfolio of files created in Comp sci